Nail the Interview

 • What are the biggest challenges the team is currently facing?
 This question demonstrates your proactive nature and willingness to understand and address the company’s current issues.

 • How do you measure success in this role?
-Asking this question shows that you are focused on performance and results.
-It helps you understand what is expected from you if you are hired.
+Asking this question demonstrates your focus on performance and results.
+It helps you understand what is expected of you if you are hired.

 • What opportunities are there for professional development?
 This question highlights your interest in growth and long-term commitment to the company, showing that you are looking to advance your skills and career.